-If you are new, transferring or returning to Kapiʻolani Community College, submit an (online) “University of Hawaiʻi System Application Form.”
+If you are new, transferring or returning to Kapiʻolani Community College, submit an Online Application Form

 For Fall entry, nurse aide applications must be submitted between April 1 and May 15.
 For Spring entry, nurse aide applications must be submitted between August 1 and September 15.
 Depending on the number of applicants deemed qualified by the application deadline, the application deadlines may be extended.